ADHD symptoms are stress symptoms

 We have added the manifestation of the corresponding ADHD symptoms in italics.

-In each case, the references refer to the symptom as a stress symptom.
+The sources refer to the symptom as a stress symptom.

 -